Preparing for Trial

 Marie: Exactly.
 It's clear cut to me.
 If Carter had not pushed Moran, I think our case would be much more difficult.
 Fortunately we have witnesses, so I am confident that we can exonerate Mr. Lasso.
 I wonder if a deal can be worked out before the trial.

-Ellis: At the initial hearing he plead not guilty, right?
+Ellis: At the initial hearing he pleaded not guilty, right?

 Ellis: Ok, what are the key dates?
 When will the actual trial happen?